r3leaf-earth/read-netcdf/README.md

 # read-cordex-netcdf
-The script 'read_tas.py' reads variables from a netCDF file which belongs to climate models CORDEX.
+This is a parser for netcdf-files that store climate projection data (long term forecasts).

+The script 'read_tas.py' reads from a netCDF file which belongs to climate models CORDEX.
 The variable read is the daily mean temperature 2m above the ground level, short 'tas'.

 ## For whom?
 If you are starting to work with .nc-files this is a good starting point for you.